alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/README.md

 ### Model Car Firmware

-The Model Car uses four DC motors attached to _ wheels.
+The Model Car uses four DC motors attached to mecanum wheels.
 The rotation magntutude of each DC motors is controlled by PWM.
 Each of corresponding PWM value is stored in a struct for later processing.

 DC motors PWM values are organized in a struct as follows: